peterprib/node-red-contrib-loadbalance/README.md

 Will send metadata about queues to error log so visible in debug console.

-## To be done
+## msg.topic loanbalance.route

+If paths set to 1 and template selected enables dynamic routing.
+Current only "http request" template allowed.
+Form of payload {url:"/a/url/path"}

+## Wish List

 1. Persist path states and capacity on recycle
-* Am alive polling, keep alive can be used to trigger remote to send capacity metrics
+* Alive polling, keep alive can be used to trigger remote to send capacity metrics (note, this could be done by flow)
+* Other dynamic template node types e.g. mq, http out etc.
-* Dynamic addition of paths by remote nodes subscribing or discovery
+* Dynamic addition of paths by discovery (note, this could be done by flow)
-* Some base capacity calls to remote engines
+* Some base capacity calls to remote engines  (note, this could be done by flow)
 * mps - default base capacity set per path at setup